 Chemistry/Math Placement Information

 Chemistry Placement Exam: The Chemistry Placement Exam is a 63-question, 75-minute exam assembled by Dickinson's chemistry department.
-Its purpose is to allow the department to determine your readines for college-level chemistry by assessing your comprehension in three basic areas: General Mathematics, General Chemistry Knowledge, and Specific Chemistry Knowledge.
+Its purpose is to allow the department to determine your readiness for college-level chemistry by assessing your comprehension in three basic areas: General Mathematics, General Chemistry Knowledge, and Specific Chemistry Knowledge.

 Who should take the exam?

 All students who plan to take Chemistry courses must take the exam.
 Many majors (including Biology, Biochemistry & Molecular Biology, Neuroscience, and Earth Sciences) require Chemistry courses, and all Pre-Health students must take Chemistry courses regardless of major.
+If you have academic accommodations, please contact Marni Jones and Brenda Landis for how to implement your accommodations for taking the Chemistry Placement exam.

 Where do I find the Chemistry Placement Exam?